 If it is the great people (in their resting place) you want to meet, you must visit the crypt.
 You’ll find the tomb of Marie Curie, Josephine Baker, and Victor Hugo in it.

-Panthéon opens from 10:00 am to 6:00 pm from October 1 to March 31; 10:00 am to 6:30 pm from April 1 to June 30.
+Panthéon is open from 10:00 am to 6:00 pm from October 1 to March 31; 10:00 am to 6:30 pm from April 1 to June 30.
 The entry fee is 11.5 EUR.
 Visit the official website of the Panthéon to see complete details and announcements.

 Reason 5.
 Louvre Museum